• challenge •

 Meaning: 1.
 To confront and dare to do something, such as to compete in a game or do something dangerous.
 2. To confront and call into question, as for a sentry to challenge an approaching stranger or challenge the results of an election.
 3. To severely test, to make great demands, as a job might challenge our abilities.

-Notes: Today's Good Word may be used as a verb or a noun in pretty much the same meanings: a challenge is a dare or calling into question.
+Notes: Today's Good Word may be used as a verb or a noun with pretty much the same meanings: a challenge is a dare or calling into question.
 The adjective is the verbal participle, challenging, as a challenging (demanding) job.
 The adjective challengeable may be used in sense No. 2, as challengeable qualifications.
-The past participle, challenged is often used as a euphemism for handicapped, as a physically challenged person.
+The past participle, challenged, is often used as a euphemism for handicapped, as a physically challenged person.

-In Play: A challenge may involve only one person: "Herbie isn't good at multitasking: doing his job and breathing at the same time challenges his capacities."
+In Play: A challenge may involve only one person: "Herbie isn't good at multitasking: doing his job and breathing at the same time challenge his capacities."
 On the other hand, it may involve two people: "Little did Little know, when he challenged Marguerite to a friendly game of horseshoes for $100, that she was then the reigning US champion at that game."

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!